 UNL North Arrow

 UNL FPC requires the use of a standard UNL north arrow, sheet title and detail/section/elevation title.
 The north arrow and titles are available for download and can be found in the CAD library downloads section.
-The north arrow is required to appear facing upward on all acceptable drawings.
-There may be times when it may become necessary to utilize a true North arrow or Arrow appearing other than upward for special circumstances.
-In the event an alternate directed North arrow is needed it shall be submitted and approved by UNL FPC project manager prior to its use describing the reason to waiver away from the standard up facing arrow.

 Addenda, Revisions